Szymon-Michalak/iOS-Resources/blog/HowWouldYouAvoidRetainCyclesInAClosure.md

 :::

-**This will build off our understanding of ARC from the previous questions.**

 Often times, closures will introduce retain cycles.
 Since a closure is a reference type it maintains a `strong` reference to all of the objects referenced in the body of the closure thereby increasing their retain count.

 To manage this, we can use a capture list.
 This allows us to explicitly specify which objects we want to maintain a reference to, but more importantly whether we want those references to be `weak`, `strong`, or `unowned`.